scrabbletank/farhome-rules/rulesdoc.md

 Some abilities may impose combat advantage against you or an enemy.
 Someone who grants combat advantage are easier to hit, giving anyone who makes an attack or spell attack against the creature an extra superior die to their roll.

 ### Attributes
 Your characters aptitude is represented by 6 core attributes: Strength, Dexterity, Stamina, Intelligence, Willpower, Charisma.
+Each attribute governs a number of skills in addition to the following:

 #### Strength
-How strong you are, effects how much you can lift, how many dice you roll when attacking with most melee weapons, and governs physical skill checks.
+Each point of Strength adds an additional die to your melee attacks.

 #### Dexterity
-Effects how many dice you roll with ranged weapons and some melee weapons, how good you are at avoiding traps or spell effects, your initiative in combat and skill checks that require balance, sleight of hand, etc.
+Each point of Dexterity adds an additional die to your ranged attacks and melee weapons with the _finesse_ property

 #### Stamina
 Each point of Stamina increases your max wounds by 1.
-While not used in skill checks, this is used for things like resisting desease or poison and maintaining concentration.

 #### Intelligence
-How much of a smarty smarty pants you are.
-Effects how many dice you roll with arcane spells, and skills like arcana, investigation and perception.
+Each point of Intelligence adds an additional die to your Arcane spellcasting rolls.

 #### Willpower
-The stamina of the brain.
-Effects how many dice you roll with curse spells and how good you are at saving against them.
+Each point of Willpower adds an additional die to your Curse spellcasting rolls.

 #### Charisma
-Effects how many dice you roll with divine spells, how good you are at talking to people.
+Each point of Charisma adds an additional die to your Divine spellcasting rolls.

 ## Proficiency
-Farhome has no global proficiency modifier, instead each skill, spell school, attribute save, and weapon type has it's own proficiency modifier.
-When you create your character and when you level up you can gain proficiency points to spend across proficiencies.

-Proficiency improve the normal dice you use in the relevant roll, increasing one normal die to a proficient die for every proficiency point you have.
-There is no cap to your proficiencies, however you gain no benefit from a proficiency point if there are no normal dice to improve.

-Some proficiencies, such as spell schools and attribute saves, require a feat to learn or can only be gained when creating your character.
+Proficiency is a measure of how capable your character is at a given skill or task.
+Every skill, weapon type, spell school, tool, and attribute save have their own proficiency values which can be increased as your character grows.
+With the exception of spell schools or attribute saves, there is no limit on how many skills you can be proficient in.

+When making a roll for something you are proficient in, you replace a normal die with a proficient die for every point of proficiency.
+If you have no normal dice to improve this way the remaining proficiency has no effect.
+If you have expertise in a skill you add superior dice instead of proficient.

 ### Skills

 Skills represent how good your character is at completing different tasks and actions.
 Each skill has an associated attribute, and each skill has it's own proficiency modifier.
-There is no restrictions in who can learn which skills, and new ones can be learned by spending proficiency points when you level up.
+There are no restrictions for which skills a player can add proficiency for.

 ##### Skill Table
 |  |  |